d-bl/GroundForge/docs/mix4snow/index.md

 When satisfied with the result, you can follow the link to the _pairs from threads_ page to assign stitches for the actual snowflakes.
 Even without that last step it can be fun to play with configurations of snowflakes.

+Hint: print this page as PDF to collect your own recipes.
+Reopen in the browser to copy-paste the text field.